Poong, the Joseon Psychiatrist

-Poong, the Joseon Psychiatrist (Korean: 조선 정신과 의사 유세풍) is a South Korean television series starring Kim Min-jae in the title role, along with Kim Hyang-gi and Kim Sang-kyung.
-Based on the novel of the same name that won the Excellence Award in the 2016 Korea Story Contest, it depicts the stories of psychiatrists in Joseon.
+Poong, the Joseon Psychiatrist (Korean: 조선 정신과 의사 유세풍) is a South Korean television series broadcast by tvN, starring Kim Min-jae in the title role, along with Kim Hyang-gi and Kim Sang-kyung.
+Based on the novel of the same title that won the Excellence Award in the 2016 Korea Story Contest, it depicts the stories of psychiatrists in Joseon.
+The first season aired from August to September 2022 with a total of 12 episodes.
+The second season aired from January to February 2023 with a total of 10 episodes.

-It premiered on tvN on August 1, 2022, and aired every Monday and Tuesday at 22:30 (KST) for 12 episodes in the first season.
-The second season premiered on January 11, 2023 and aired every Wednesday and Thursday at 22:30 (KST).
 It is also available for streaming on Viu in selected regions.

 Series overview

 Synopsis

 Yoo Se-yeop (Kim Min-jae) is a genius physician for the royal family, but is expelled from the capital after falling victim to a conspiracy.
-He later meets an eccentric teacher, Gye Ji-han (Kim Sang-kyung) and a widow, Seo Eun-woo (Kim Hyang-gi) in the mysterious and beautiful Gyesu Village.
+He later meets an eccentric teacher, Gye Ji-han (Kim Sang-kyung), and a widow, Seo Eun-woo (Kim Hyang-gi), in the mysterious and beautiful Gyesu Village.
 He is reborn as a true doctor who aims to heal people's hearts, writing the prescription of happiness.